-Tucked in the middle of urban Oakland are hiking trails and to start our year, we went off and explored these hidden gems.
+Tucked in the middle of urban Oakland are hiking trails.
+To start our year, we went off and explored these hidden gems.

 We have always wanted to check the hiking scene here, and got the push that we need after catching Trailhead, a documentary about Oakland’s wild land parks and trails.
-Producer Stan Dodson was there at the screening, talked a bit, and so we were inspired by the film’s advocacy to balance the promotion and preservation of these nature destinations.
+Producer Stan Dodson was there at the screening, and we were inspired by the film’s advocacy to balance the promotion and preservation of these nature destinations.

 Trails Hiked: Dimond Canyon Hiking Trail and Palos Colorados, Oakland

 What to Bring: Water-filled reusable bottles; something to munch on like granola bars and trail mix; binoculars for bird-watching